elisaj1317/GameExchange/README.md

 * Register
     * User can register a new account
 * Stream
-    * User can view snacks that are up for exchange
+    * User can view games that are up for exchange
 * Detail
     * User can agree to a posted exchange
 * Creation
-    * User can create a snack request
+    * User can create a game request

 ### 3. Navigation